 - We are a small organization and do not have a budget for accessibility (or we are volunteers and the event is free): There is no excuse not to make events accessible – even if they are free.
 Since many events have sponsors who pay for expenses on things like venue rental, food, lanyards, bags, freebies, and so on, they can ask them to pay for accessibility (which is a basic necessity for attendees with disabilities to feel included and needs to be incorporated in all events).

 - Do you know of any cheap or free captioners/interpreters: Good quality communication access is important and not free – it’s part of a daily job of captioners and interpreters.
 Cheap communication access does not solve accessibility issues – on contrary, it causes frustrations to many deaf and hard of hearing attendees.
 Poor quality is not better than no access.
-We have had enough of share of bad communication access providers.
 Have you heard about the fake interpreter in South Africa at Mandela’s funeral?
 People volunteering to type or knowing basic sign language are not qualified providers – especially for formal events.

 - Nobody asks for captioning access (or any type of communication access services): It’s the most common reaction I get from event organizers when I suggest them to project live captioning for the whole audience.
 Since hearing loss is very stigmatized, many people having it would not ask for access services or even know about live captioning or their rights to full and equal communication access.
 Also, captioning is universal access benefiting more people than just those who cannot hear (foreigners, for example).